nokuree/munchies/README.md

 ## Tech Stack
 - **Backend**: Django and Python for API calls and data management
-- **Frontend**: React with JavaScript, utilizing React Bootstrap for UI components.
+- **Frontend**: React with JavaScript, utilizing React Bootstrap for UI components, CSS for styling.
-- **Styling**: CSS for modern and responsive design.
 - **Database**: PostgreSQL for database, Firebase for authentication
 - **APIs**: Google Places API for restaurant data, OpenAI API for the virtual assistant.
-- **Deployment**: Docker for setting up deployment, Azure Kubectl Pods for cloud hosting and databases, OpenSSL for frontend and backend tls encryption
+- **Deployment**: Docker for setting up deployment, Azure Kubernetes for cloud hosting, Azure for databases, OpenSSL for frontend and backend tls encryption